Coffee Enema: Unmatched Detoxification for Health and RecoveryUpdated: February 04, 2018 Detoxification, Natural Remedies

 It is important not to get coffee enema confused with a plain water enema.
 Plain water enemas are a helpful therapy for elimination of the bowels and issues with constipation.

 Coffee enemas, on the other hand, are used for detoxification of the liver and blood especially in holistic cancer treatments.
 Two helpful substances found in coffee, kahweol and cafestol palmitate, promote the activity of a key enzyme system responsible for neutralizing free radicals, glutathione S-transferase, at much higher than normal levels.
 This system according to Gar Hildenbrand of the Gerson Institute, “must be regarded as an important mechanism for carcinogen detoxification.”

-It is believed that kahweol and cafestol palmitate increase the liver’s production of glutathione, the mother of all antioxidants, by as much as 700%.
+It is believed that kahweol and cafestol palmitate increase the liver’s production of glutathione, the master antioxidant, by as much as 700%.